-Furthermore, this impressive zoo also features a state of the art chimpanzee enclosure that has been endorsed by experts such as Jane Goodall.
+Furthermore, this impressive zoo also features a state-of-the-art chimpanzee enclosure that has been endorsed by experts such as Jane Goodall.
 Visitors will want to witness the famous penguin parade when penguins are let out of their enclosure and can walk around as they please with their keepers.
 Daily presentations and tours are a large part of the visit to this zoo and there is certainly no shortage of animals to look at and things to learn during a day here.

 America’s first zoo, Philadelphia Zoo officially opened its gates on July 1, 1874.
-Today, the zoo allows guests to explore the state of the art exhibits that are designed to simulate the natural environment for its 1,300 animals including many rare and endangered species.
+Today, the zoo allows guests to explore the state-of-the-art exhibits that are designed to simulate the natural environment for its 1,300 animals including many rare and endangered species.
 This is a very popular attraction in Pennsylvania as more than 1.2 million visitors visit the zoo every year!

 The zoo is dedicated to educating its guests about animal and environmental conservation.
 The zoo even offers a groundbreaking animal exploration trail experience called Zoo360 which is a collection of see-through mesh trails that allows the animals to roam around and above zoo grounds — as you move, the animals move too!

-Wellington Zoo – Wellington, New Zealand
+Wellington Zoo (Wellington, New Zealand)

 The Wellington Zoo is New Zealand’s first zoo and has been caring for animals since 1906.
 The zoo has been a not-for-profit charitable trust since 2003 and is the world’s first Toitū caboNZero certified zoo.
-This means the zoo works hard to reduce their environmental impact.
+This means the zoo works hard to reduce its environmental impact.
 Read more about that on the Wellington Zoo website.

 The zoo is spread over 32 acres and is home to many endangered species that are native to the land.
 You’ll have the opportunity to see a Sun bear (the smallest bear species), Red Pandas, Brown Capuchins, and beyond.
 Wellington Zoo is committed to providing its animals with the best care including proper veterinary care, keeper care, and enrichment activities.

-Yokohama Zoological Gardens “Zoorasia” – Yokohama, Japan
+Yokohama Zoological Gardens “Zoorasia” (Yokohama, Japan)

 Yokahama Zoo‘s mission is to combine life and harmony with nature.
 The Zoo is divided into 7 areas; Asian Tropical Forest, Central Asian Highland, Oceanian Grassland, Japanese Countryside, African Tropical Rainforest, and the Amazon Jungle.